Jesse Wagstaff: Perth Wildcats (2009–present)

 Wagstaff helped the Wildcats start the 2018–19 season with a 10–1 record, before losing seven of their next nine games.
 In January 2019, he played his 300th game for the Wildcats.
 The Wildcats finished the regular season as minor premiers with an 18–10 record.
 In March 2019, he won his fifth NBL championship after the Wildcats defeated Melbourne United 3–1 in the grand final series.
 Wagstaff and long-time teammate Damian Martin became the first players in NBL history to win five championships with just one club.
 In 34 games, he averaged 5.6 points and 2.2 rebounds per game.

 On 5 April 2019, Wagstaff re-signed with the Wildcats on a two-year deal.
 In February 2020, he passed Mike Ellis (370) for fourth place on the Wildcats' all-time 3-pointers list.
 In March 2020, he was crowned an NBL champion for the sixth time, becoming one of just four players in NBL history to win six titles, with he and teammate Damian Martin the only to do it at one club.

 With the retirement of long-time captain and teammate Damian Martin, Wagstaff was named captain of the Wildcats for the 2020–21 NBL season.
 In February 2021, he became just the fourth Wildcat to reach 350 NBL games.
 On 1 May 2021, against the New Zealand Breakers, he played his 372nd game for the Wildcats, passing James Crawford (371) to move into third spot on the team's all-time games played list, placing him behind only Ricky Grace (482) and Shawn Redhage (380).
 On 1 June 2021, against the Illawarra Hawks, he passed Redhage with his 381st game.
-He went on to help the Wildcats reach the grand final, as he became the first player in NBL history to play in nine grand final series.
+He went on to help the Wildcats reach the grand final, where he attempted to become the league's first ever seven-time championship winner and became the first player to take part in nine grand final series.
 During the grand final series, he passed Anthony Stewart (419) for second place on the Wildcats' all-time 3-pointers list.
 They lost the series 3–0 to Melbourne.

 On 5 July 2021, Wagstaff re-signed with the Wildcats for the 2021–22 NBL season.
 On 17 December 2021, he scored 19 points in an 83–70 win over the Brisbane Bullets.
 It was his first 19-point game since February 2018.
 In February 2022, he became just the second player in Wildcats history to reach 400 games.
 After ending the regular season going 3–6 over the last nine games, the Wildcats finished fifth with a 16–12 record, thus ending the club's 35-year finals appearance streak and marking Wagstaff's first career playoff miss.

 On 11 June 2022, Wagstaff re-signed with the Wildcats for the 2022–23 NBL season.
+He scored a season-high 14 points in the season opener against the Brisbane Bullets.
+The Wildcats returned to the finals but lost in the play-in game.